-This TASC 1 course will be extended so students can investigate more deeply the role of Catholic Social Teaching in our everyday life, and the importance of community.

-You, Your family and the Community Level 1, is designed to enhance learners' life skills by developing their understanding of social issued relating to the world in which they live.
+Complexity Level: 1 TCE Points: 5 Content: TCE Standards: This course will be extended so students can investigate Computers & Internet Mathematics Reading & Writing more deeply the role of Catholic Social Teaching in our everyday life, and the importance of community.
+You, Your family and the Community 1 is designed to enhance learners' life skills by developing their TASC Access: There are no access restrictions for entry into this course. understanding of social issues relating to the world in which they live.
 The course focuses on issues relating to themselves and their family within a community.
-Learners will develop awareness of their community as well as the role they, as individuals, and their families play in it.
+Learners will develop awareness of their community as well as the role they, as individuals, and their families MRC Recommendations: play in it.
+There are no pre-requisites for this course.

+CSL205118

-CSL205118 - Community Service Learning 2
+Community Service Learning 2